meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 **Sources**
 - can also be synthesized by the gut bacteria to some extent.
+- Liver, dark leafy greens, broccoli, asparagus, peas

-Important to supply infants with vitamin K because they can't
+Important to supply infants with vitamin K because they can't synthesize the vitamin K needed for clotting
 ## Water-Soluble Vitamins
 Absorbed primarily in the small intestine.
 Transported to the liver via portal vein & distributed to body tissues, in which later they are stored.